 Trifunctional Protein Deficiency (TFP)

 For more information about Trifunctional protein deficiency, visit Screening, Technology, and Research in Genetics (STAR-G): Trifunctional protein deficiency and Baby's First Test: Trifunctional protein deficiency.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.
+A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.